Sunday

 Recommended Lodging

 Sarah and Kayla will be staying in Cook Forest State Park at Ridge Campground for the weekend.
 If you are interested in camping with us, we would be happy to have you join.
-Our current campsite accommodates up to five people, and if additional guests are interested we can reserve a larger site.
+Our current campsite accommodates up to five people.
 Please let us know as soon as possible if this is something you would like to do.

 If you prefer other accommodations, the following options are located nearby::